0xB44EFD8751077F97/guides/qubes-whonix/monero-wallet-daemon-isolation.md

 ### 6.1.
 Getting started

-+ To create a new wallet, run `monero-wallet-cli` and follow the instructions.
++ To create a new wallet, run `monero-wallet-cli` and follow the instructions:

 ```
 user@host:~$ monero-wallet-cli
 ```

-+ Get the help menu from the `monero-wallet-cli` prompt.
++ Get the help menu from the `monero-wallet-cli` prompt:

 ```
 [wallet 4xxxxx]: help